square1-io/laravel-passport-firebase-auth/README.md

         'emailVerified' => 'email_verified_at',
         'phoneNumber' => 'phone',
         'photoURL' => 'avatar',
-        'provider' => 'provider' // We'll store the provider used in case you need that info ],
+        'provider' => 'provider' // e.g facebook, google, password
+    ],

     /**
      * If you need some mandatory columns in order to store your laravel user model,
-     * you can indicate them in here along with the validation rules needed.
+     * you can indicate them in here along with the validation rules you need.
      * Of course, you will need to post this keys as indicated in the readme.
-     * And of course, make all column fillable in your User model,
+     * And of course, make all columns fillable in your User model,
-     * or we can't save if those columns are protected.
+     * or we can't save them if those columns are protected.
      */
     'extra_user_columns' => [
         // 'username' => 'required|unique:users|max:255',